Dating your Magnavox Odyssey by David Winter

 A lucky start point...

 However, my Magnavox archives contain a folder called Horizontal Drift which details some humidity tests performed on a number of units.
 Two tables list the various units tested along with their serials and precise date of manufacture: one with the units made between late October 1972 and early December 1972 (model 1TL200BLAK RUN 1; the first production run), and the other with specimens made in October and November 1973 (model 1TL200BLAK RUN 2; the second production run).
 From these tables I could easily estimate any unit made during these periods of time.
-However, around half of the whole Odyssey production was made outside of these time frames and still could not be dated.
-Finding that information was my next big challenge and I was extremely sceptic about being successfull.
+However, around half of the whole Odyssey production was made outside of these time frames and could not be dated.
+Finding that information was my next big challenge and I was extremely sceptical about being successfull.